Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 \section{Introduction}

-Let $\sX$ denote a bounded subset of $\R^k$, such as the unit ball $B_1$ with respect to the $\ell^2$-norm, and $\sA$ denote a quantization alphabet (a finite subset of $\R$), such as an arithmetic progression.
+Let $\sX$ denote a bounded subset of $\R^k$, such as the unit ball $B^k_2$ with respect to the $\ell^2$-norm, and $\sA$ denote a quantization alphabet (a finite subset of $\R$), such as an arithmetic progression.
 Given a finite frame, i.e., a list of $m$ vectors $F:=\{f_1,\dots,f_m\}$ that span $\R^k$, we consider

 which represents the smallest error of approximation that can be attained uniformly over $\sX$ by considering linear combinations of elements of $F$ with coefficients in $\sA$.
 We will call this quantity the {\em synthesis distortion} associated with $(F,\sA,\sX)$ (hence the subscript `s').
 Understanding the nature of the synthesis distortion and finding quantization algorithms (i.e., maps $x \in \sX \mapsto q \in \sA^m$) that achieve or even approximate this quantity is generally an open problem, usually referred to as the ``Synthesis Problem'' in the theory of quantization of frame representations \cite{powell2013quantization}.
-The synthesis distortion can also be phrased as a generalized linear discrepancy \cite{chazelle2002discrepancy,MathAtoD,matousek_discrepancy}.